Covid 19 Parent/Carer Information & FAQs

 Please see the link below for the latest guidance from the DfE and Public Health England in relation to the COVID-19 virus.
 We will continue to update this as we receive information.

-School Reopening FAQ's
+Returning to School FAQ’s

 How many pupils will be in a group?